 Uncovering and Accessing the Carburetor

-Unscrew the top engine cover using the screwdriver.
+First, you will need to locate the carburetor.
+Start by unscrewing the top engine cover using the screwdriver.
 Lift the cover up to free it from the cylinder area.
 Disconnect the air filter and remove it from the engine.
 Clean the air filter by slapping off all of the sawdust.
-If it's very dirty, replace the air filter.
+If it is very dirty, replace the air filter.
 Put the air filter back on

 Locate the three carburetor adjustment screws.
-These screws will either be located just above the gas tank or just above the clutch area, depending on the model, and will be deeply recessed.
-Use the flashlight, if necessary, to locate the screws.
+These screws will either be located just above the gas tank or just above the clutch area, depending on the Homelite model, and will be deeply recessed.
+Use the flashlight, if necessary, to locate the carburetor adjustment screws.

 Insert the small screwdriver into the hole marked "L." Turn the screw clockwise until the engine starts whining.
 Turn the screw back ¼ turns until your engine produces a clean, full sound.